shtrausslearning/shtrausslearning.github.io/docs/index.md

   <img src="images/id_about3.png"/>

   <p style="text-align: center; margin: 0px;">
    Thank you for visiting!
 I'm a Big Data Analyst in IT/Bank.
 Here you will find a collection of some of my work, I do various projects related to machine learning and analytics that interest me & often make some posts about it!
+You can also learn more about me in section [About Me](https://shtrausslearning.github.io/about/index.html)
   </p>
 </p>